-Christina earned a B.A. in neuroscience from Pomona College in 2013.
-She worked as a research assistant at UCLA before becoming the lab manager for the Learning & Decision Making lab at Rutgers University, Newark in 2014.
-She joined the Egner lab as a Psychology & Neuroscience graduate student in 2016.
+I earned a B.A. in neuroscience from Pomona College in 2013 and worked as a research assistant at UCLA before becoming the lab manager for the Learning & Decision Making lab at Rutgers-Newark in 2014.
+From 2016-2021, I earned my Ph.D. in cognitive Psychology & Neuroscience as part of the Egner lab at Duke University.
+I now work at Guild Education.

 If you're looking for my old academic website, you can find it here.